4OH4/pytesting/README.md

 The `-v` argument requests verbose output - otherwise it only reports test failures.

 ### Pytest
-To run all test cases (in the `tests/` folder):
+To run all test cases:

-    python -m pytest tests
+    pytest